Ab Initio Calculations of Even Oxygen Isotopes with Chiral Two- Plus Three-Nucleon Interactions

-Let us conclude the discussion by addressing the uncertainties of our results.
-The MR-IM-SRG(2) energies lie about 1.5--2\% below the IT-NCSM results.
+Let us now address the uncertainties of our results.
+The MR-IM-SRG(2) energies lie 1.5--2\% below the IT-NCSM results.
 About 1\% of this deviation is caused by the NO2B approximation.
-The uncertainty due to the $\EMax$ cut should be smaller than 1\% at low $\lamSRG$.
-While the NO2B and $\EMax$ uncertainties exhaust the greater part of the 1.5--2\% deviation between MR-IM-SRG(2) and IT-NCSM, and suggest a very small uncertainty due to the many-body truncation, we assume a more conservative many-body truncation error of 1--1.5\%, and an overall uncertainty of our oxygen energies at the level of 3--3.5\%, consistent with our closed-shell IM-SRG calculations \cite{Hergert:2012nb}.
-Because all irreducible many-body density matrices vanish in closed-shell nuclei, our findings indicate that the truncation of terms containing $\lambda^{(3)}$ and higher, or non-linear powers of $\lambda^{(2)}$, is negligible compared to the truncation of induced three-body operators.
+The uncertainty due to the $\EMax$ cut is less than 1\% at low $\lamSRG$.
+While these uncertainties exhaust the greater part of the 1.5--2\% deviation between MR-IM-SRG(2) and IT-NCSM, and suggest a very small uncertainty due to the many-body truncation, we assume a more conservative many-body truncation error of 1--1.5\%, and an overall uncertainty of our oxygen energies at the level of 3--3.5\%, consistent with our closed-shell IM-SRG calculations \cite{Hergert:2012nb}.
+Because all irreducible many-body density matrices vanish in closed-shell nuclei, our findings indicate that the truncation of terms containing $\lambda^{(n\geq3)}$ and non-linear powers of $\lambda^{(2)}$ is negligible compared to the truncation of induced three-body operators.
 A more detailed analysis of the MR-IM-SRG truncation scheme will be presented in a future publication.

-\paragraph{Conclusions.} We have generalized the IM-SRG approach to multi-reference states, and used the resulting MR-IM-SRG method to perform the first \emph{ab initio} study of the even oxygen isotopes with chiral NN+3N Hamiltonians, along with the IT-NCSM and the CC method.
-We achieve remarkable agreement with experimental binding energies within theoretical uncertainties of 3\%.
-This agreement is achieved without any re-adjustment of the interaction to experimental data beyond $\nuc{He}{4}$, and therefore constitutes an impressive demonstration of the predictive power of chiral NN+3N Hamiltonians.
+\paragraph{Conclusions.} We have generalized the IM-SRG approach to multi-reference states, and used the resulting MR-IM-SRG method to perform the first \emph{ab initio} study of all even oxygen isotopes with chiral NN+3N Hamiltonians, along with the IT-NCSM and the CC method.
+The MR-IM-SRG results are in excellent agreement with those from the other methods, confirming its reliability, and the method's modest computational demands make it ideally suited for the description of medium- and heavy-mass open-shell nuclei far from shell closures.

+Our calculated oxygen ground-state energies agree remarkably well with experimental binding energies within theoretical uncertainties of 3\%.
+This is achieved without any re-adjustment of the interaction to experimental data beyond $\nuc{He}{4}$, and therefore constitutes an impressive demonstration of the predictive power of chiral NN+3N Hamiltonians.
 The present work also highlights the importance of the 3N interaction for the nuclear structure of neutron-rich nuclei, as demonstrated by the robust reproduction of the oxygen drip line.

-While the oxygen isotopes studied here are also within the reach of the particle-attached and -removed CC calculations, the MR-IM-SRG provides ground-state energies at a significantly reduced computational cost.
-Thus, it is ideally suited for calculations in medium- and eventually heavy-mass open-shell nuclei far from shell closures.
-In such applications, the MR-IM-SRG also offers a more complete treatment of many-body correlations than other current open-shell methods.